 The Forest of Doom

 The Fighting Fantasy gamebooks by Steve Jackson and Ian Livingstone were blockbusters of the era.
-Join us on the third adventure, to the twisted and evil Forest of Doom!
+Join us as we trek through the fearsome Forest of Doom!

 In 1982, Steve Jackson and Ian Livingstone, founders of Games Workshop, released the book ‘The Warlock of Firetop Mountain’.
 Intended as an introduction to tabletop role-playing games of the era, the book’s choose-your-own-adventure format mixed with simple dice-based combat proved massively successful, giving rise to a full series of books – Fighting Fantasy.
 With over 65 books in the series by a legion of authors and illustrators, the series’ legacy continues to this day.
 Come along with us as Cybe and co play through each one – with no prior knowledge, no hints or walkthroughs and no cheating!